It is better to be found for a job than searching the job sites

 You can set up searches and RT (retweet) other peoples links, reply and comment on peoples posts and you will gain followers and build a network of listeners.
 Use Hashtags Many users have a column in their twitter app to find interesting tweets, I have a search #socialmedia and #digital, but also #ukjobs #jobs #web #SMUK might be worth a look.
 If you then tweet and use a hashtag, people that aren’t yet following you will find your tweets and hopefully pick up on your interesting content.

 What to look out for during your interview…

 Head to your interview a bit early and whilst you are waiting to be seen, take a look around – what are your first impressions?

 Is the place tidy, is it cluttered, how do the employees look, what do the facilities look like?
 All of these questions will help you determine how happy you think you will be if you were to work there.

 If you spot an untidy office/reception area, this could signify how important their employees.
 Any company owner will know that cleanliness is a huge factor in employee productivity and employees should be able to work in a clutter-free, hygienic environment.

 Smart Clean Services is a local commercial cleaning agency in Crawley, that specialises in office cleaning.
 Their team will ensure that an office environment is cleaned to the highest of standards, therefore leading to huge benefits for the employees.

 Insurance companies that are recruiting

-5 connections and 10 followers probably isn’t going to get you very far, but it might?
-Ultimately we’re talking about a numbers game and how to maximise the chance of being found, but Im confident that a few weeks into your campaign you will have found job leads and found communities that share opportunities and referrals.
+5 connections and 10 followers probably aren’t going to get you very far, but it might?
+Ultimately we’re talking about a numbers game and how to maximise the chance of being found, but I’m confident that a few weeks into your campaign you will have found job leads and found communities that share opportunities and referrals.